Samuel29590/MolTimeTravel/ImplementationOfTimeTravel.md

-# This is the 10 steps to implement TimeTravel in MolAnts
+#10 steps to implement TimeTravel in MolAnts

 ### 1 : Connect the component TimeTravel to all the other components